 (currently 2.4.22), which is built with NSS instead of OpenSSL.
 NSS (and NSPR)

 doesn't seem to support local sockets at all, so it is not possible to use ldapi

 with -ZZ any more.

 I'm attaching straces from both successful and unsuccessful run.
+For complete

 information here is URL of relevant redhat bugzilla: